 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Every time they go out in certain temperatures, they’ll break out in hives in any of the areas that’s exposed to the temperatures,” she says.
-“This year has been particularly hard for individuals because it has been so cold.
-If there are low wind chill factors, they definitely can be affected by that.”
+“If someone has a cold allergy, every time they go out in certain temperatures, they’ll break out in hives in any of the areas that’s exposed to the temperatures,” says allergist Sandra Hong, MD.
+“If there are low wind chill factors, they definitely can be affected by that.”

 This cold allergy, also called cold urticaria, often causes an itchy rash, redness, swelling and hives on areas of uncovered skin that have contact with cold air, water or cold surfaces.
 The reaction usually occurs within five to 10 minutes after exposure to the cold and can last for about one to two hours, according to the Genetic and Rare Diseases Information Center.

 Females are more likely to have it than males, and in some cases, a cold allergy often goes away after a few years.
 Severe cases – such as when somebody swims in icy water – can lead to fainting, shock and even death.

 “If individuals are out for long periods of time, or they’re in very cold temperatures or have a lot of skin that’s exposed, they can actually have these allergic reactions,” says Dr. Hong.
 “They can be life-threatening, too.”